Wide-Sense Stationarity in Generalized Graph Signal Processing: Numerical Experiments

-We investigate the performance of different frameworks under varying grid density (represented by the number of samples $m$) and noise energy (represented by SNR in dB).
-For each fixed pair of ($m$,SNR), we uniformly generate $100$ $\tilde{\beta}$ vectors via $\dist{Unif}[1,15]$.
-Then, for each $\tilde{\beta}$, we generate a training set and test set as samples of continuous data from \cref{eq:genercont}.
+We summarize the results as box plots (\cref{fig:equisamp} and \cref{fig:unisamp}), where each box reflects the distribution of recovery error with $100$ different $\tilde{\beta}$.
 To recover the test signal, we set $m_0=20$.
-From \cref{fig:equisamp}, we observe that \gls{GRP} outperforms both TV and TS.
-The first reason is that it makes use of the graph structure, which provides additional information compared with pure time domain based methods.
+From \cref{fig:equisamp}, we observe that \gls{GRP} outperforms both TS and TV.
+Compared with pure time domain based methods like TS, GRP makes use of the graph structure, which provides additional information.
 In addition, \gls{GRP} uses a basis of continuous functions, while the interpolation step in TV fails to recover the high-frequency variations in the signal.
 Therefore, the performance of TV is largely affected by the choice of $\tilde{\beta}$.